International flights suspension extended till June 30

-New Delhi, May 28 (IANS) India on Friday extended the suspension on international commercial flight operations till June 30, 2021.
+New Delhi: India on Friday extended the suspension on international commercial flight operations till June 30, 2021.

 "In partial modification of circular dated 26-06-2020, the competent authority has further extended the validity of circular issued on the above subject... regarding scheduled international commercial passenger services to and from India till 2359 hrs IST of 30 June, 2021," the circular issued by the Directorate General of Civil Aviation (DGCA) said.